Common Attack Pattern Enumeration and Classification

 Skill or Knowledge Level: High

-In cases of directed overflows, where the motive is to divert the flow of the program or application as per the attackers' bidding, high level skills are required.
+In cases of directed overflows, where the motive is to divert the flow of the program or application as per the adversaries' bidding, high level skills are required.
 This may involve detailed knowledge of the target system architecture and kernel.

-The attacker sends an overly long input in variables under his control.
+The adversary sends an overly long input in variables under his control.
 If the target system or application handles it gracefully, the attack becomes difficult.
 However, an error condition or a system crash point to a high likelihood of successful exploitation.

-In cases where the attack is directed at a particular system or application, such as an operating system or a web server, the attacker can refer to system architecture and design documentation to figure out the exact point of injection and exploitation.
+In cases where the attack is directed at a particular system or application, such as an operating system or a web server, the adversary can refer to system architecture and design documentation to figure out the exact point of injection and exploitation.

-An attack designed to leverage a buffer overflow and redirect execution as per the attackers' bidding is fairly difficult to detect.
+An attack designed to leverage a buffer overflow and redirect execution as per the adversary's bidding is fairly difficult to detect.
 An attack aimed solely at bringing the system down is usually preceded by a barrage of long inputs that make no sense.
-In either case, it is likely that the attacker would have resorted to a few hit-or-miss attempts that will be recorded in the system event logs, if they exist.
+In either case, it is likely that the adversary would have resorted to a few hit-or-miss attempts that will be recorded in the system event logs, if they exist.

 A buffer overflow attack itself is pretty difficult to obfuscate.
 There, however, exist fairly advanced techniques to obfuscate the payload, in order to bypass an intrusion detection system or filtering, either in the application or by means of an application firewall of some sorts.